The International College of Surgeons (ICS) is a global organization dedicated

 to bringing together surgeons and surgical specialists of all nations, races,

 and creeds to promote surgical excellence for the benefit of all of mankind

 Since 1935, the ICS has been offering quality programs toward this end, such as the following:

 International Surgical Education

-With an internationally respected peer review and over 90 original articles per year, the “International Surgery” journal brings the world of surgical advances to you on a bimonthly basis.
+With an internationally respected peer review and over 90 original articles per year, the “International Surgery” journal brings the world of surgical advances to you on a monthly basis.
 There is simply no better single resource for surveying the scope and practice of surgery worldwide.
 The journal is available by subscription and to members.

 In 1954, ICS used it's collection of donated objects and artwork to create the International Museum of Surgical Science.
 With exhibits that highlight both surgical history and developing science, he museum strives to bring the international aspects of science, history and art to an increasing audience from the entire world.